Toomer, Mackenzie cap Bucknell's 88-85 comeback win in OT

 Kyle Lofton led the Bonnies with 18 points, 10 at the free throw line, while LaDarien Griffin and Jalen Poser added 13 each.

-Trailing by three with three seconds on the clock, Saint Bonaventure called time but Poyser's attempt from distance was off the mark and Toomer wrapped up the rebound as the game ended.
+Mackenzie scored a pair of clutch free throws with three seconds left in overtime.
+Saint Bonaventure called time but Poyser's attempt from distance was off the mark and Toomer wrapped up the rebound as the game ended.